amukiza/scotch-lang/markdown/quickstart.md

 ## Running 2 + 2

 In order to do things that are more complicated, many different imports are required.

 A simple operation, 2 + 2, requires an import:

 ```
 // hello.scotch
 module hello
-import scotch.data.num

 main = 2 + 2
 ```

 The module `scotch.data.num` brings in numeric operations `+`, `-`, `*` and a few
 others that allow basic arithmetic.
-If you run this module you'll see the following:
+If you run this module you'll see the
+following:

 ```
 $ scotch -m hello